≪ Go to our review of Convertible Car Seats

 Perhaps thanks to its lack of features that can sometimes make a seat difficult to use, the Evenflo managed a respectable score in the ease of use metric with a 7 of 10.

-This ties with the Peg Perego Primo Viaggio Convertible, and Britax Marathon.
-The high is an 8 for the Britax Boulevard ClickTight and the Britax Advocate ClickTight.
+Also scoring a 7 in this metric are the Peg Perego Primo Viaggio Convertible, and Britax Marathon and the high score goes to the Britax Boulevard ClickTight and the Britax Advocate ClickTight, with 8 of 10.
 It was nice to find such a budget-friendly seat that is also easy to use.

 The buckle on the Evenflo is the easiest in the group to push, and it sort of pops open releasing both sides of the buckle at once, which makes it a truly one-handed operation.
 We liked this buckle so much we wished all the buckles in the group were this easy.
 The chest clip on this seat is less user-friendly and somewhat difficult to open compared to the buckle, but it isn't the worst, and the operation is a straightforward one.